Kerima-001/Kerima-001/README.md

 &nbsp;

-**Actively looking for new grad software engineering roles, internships, and interesting collaborations.**
+**Actively looking for software engineering roles and interesting collaborations.**
 **If you are building something meaningful, I want to hear about it.**

 [LinkedIn](https://linkedin.com/in/kerima-mussa-a72735277) &nbsp;·&nbsp; [Portfolio](https://kerima-001.github.io/portfolio/) &nbsp;·&nbsp; [GitHub](https://github.com/Kerima-001)